Updated: 7 days ago

-The search for the right person is critical, but once that person starts there is a fundamental problem in education - the incentives are almost all about "keeping the employees happy", having very little to do with making sure the superintendent is focused on doing what their customers want - providing better education for their kids.
+The search for the right person is critical, but once that person starts there is a fundamental problem in education.
+The incentives have very little to do with making sure the superintendent is focused on doing what their Board (and their parents) want - providing better education for their kids.
 In private industry, the answer to this is universal.
 The CEO (and usually all high level executives) always have some portion of their compensation dependent on meeting goals and targets that represent measurable improvement in performance.

-You would never see a CEO (or any executive) with pay at the level of the SD Unified Superintendent that did not have a significant portion tied to performance.
+You would never see a CEO (or any executive) with pay at the level of a District Superintendent who did not have a significant portion tied to performance.
 It just would not happen.

-This is called “aligning incentives with goals,” and it would be completely unheard of for the executives of a $1.6 billion dollar organization (the SDUSD budget.)
+This is called “aligning incentives with goals,” and it would be completely unheard of for the executives of an organization with a budget the size of most school districts.

 We all want a Super who just “does the right thing” because that’s how they’re built.
 We expect that, and we should most certainly hire someone who works hard for our kids just because it’s important to them.

-And if there are two things remaining to be done equal potential impact but one of them may result in “making bonus”……?
+And if there are two things remaining to be done with equal potential impact but one of them may result in some extra pay?
 We know which one gets picked.
-That alignment works very, very well.
-It makes sure the executives’ energies are channeled in ways that the organization has determined are best for it – usually meaning best for its customers.
+That alignment has worked extremely well throughout human history.
+It makes sure executive energies are channeled in ways the Board has determined are best for the organization – usually meaning best for its customers.

 Certainly, there are dangers in this.
 Incentive programs need to be designed well enough to avoid “unintended consequences”.
 If you incentivize someone to care about nothing but gross profit percentage that may sound great, but what if profit percentage rises but sales drop?
 Is that beneficial to the organization?
 What happens if higher profit margins lead to worse customer service?
 And what if the metrics uses are things that can be easily “gamed” – by the people who benefit from doing that?
 In my career I spent decades designing incentive programs for private industry, mostly revolving around improving customer service while keeping the financials in the black.
 I’ve seen poorly designed programs with flaws you could drive several trucks through.
 No one needs that.
 Meanwhile, I have also seen the results of well designed programs that are properly measured and managed.